Death from Above 1979: Formation and Heads Up (2001–2003)

 Grainger and Keeler reportedly met at a Sonic Youth concert, though they sometimes jokingly claimed to have met in prison, on a pirate ship, or in a gay bar, leading some journalists and fans to believe these stories.
 Keeler has also said to have met Grainger when looking for a drummer to play in his hardcore punk band Femme Fatale, further stating "That's how Death from Above got started."
 In a 2021 interview with Anthony Fantano, Keeler finally revealed how the band actually formed.
-In 2001, Keeler was playing drums in Black Cat #13 and was storing bass guitar gear at his house for a planned concert in Detroit opening for The Blood Brothers.
+In 2001, Keeler was playing drums in local Toronto band Black Cat #13 and was storing bass guitar gear at his house for a planned concert in Detroit opening for The Blood Brothers.
 The concert was cancelled due to the September 11 attacks, so Keeler invited Grainger to jam to put the equipment to use and they were inspired to form their own band.

 On December 15, 2002, the band released their debut release, the EP Heads Up.

 You're a Woman, I'm a Machine and break up (2004–2006)

 The band began recording for their debut album, You're a Woman, I'm a Machine from February to April 2004 at The Chemical Sound in Toronto.
 Additional recording was done at Studio Plateau in Montreal and the album was engineered and produced by Al-P, with the exception of the Montreal sessions which were engineered by Drew Malamud.
 The album was released in October, 2004.
-The band released three singles to promote, You're a Woman, I'm a Machine, these singles were "Romantic Rights" on November 4, 2004, "Blood on Our Hands" on February 17, 2005, and "Black History Month" on June 13, 2005.
+The band released three singles to promote the album, "Romantic Rights" on November 4, 2004, "Blood on Our Hands" on February 17, 2005, and "Black History Month" on June 13, 2005.
 In 2005, the video for "Blood on Our Hands" won a VideoFACT award at the MuchMusic Video Awards.

 In 2004, the band changed their name to "Death from Above 1979" (previously named "Death from Above") due to a cease and desist letter that was filed against the band by James Murphy's label Death From Above Records.
 The band responded by attaching the legal minimum number of numerals required to keep the first part of the name.
 On MuchMusic's television program The New Music, Keeler further explained why the band split.
 He claimed it was due to disagreements with bandmate Grainger on many levels, including creative differences and musical style.